SamoFMF/SATsolver/README.md

 ## Setting up tests
 Several `Python` files are included that generate SAT problems.
 Those are [n-queens](Examples/nqueens/nqueens2sat.py), [dominating set](Examples/domset/domset2sat.py), [colourability](Examples/colourability/col2sat.py), [hamiltonian path](Examples/hamiltonian_path/hampath2sat.py), [hamiltonian cycle](Examples/hamiltonian_cycle/hamcycle2sat.py) and [sudoku](Examples/sudoku/sudoku2sat.py).

+A file [checkResult](Examples/checkResult.py) was also added which checks the validity of the result (in the format of the output of implemented algorithms) compared to the CNF formula given in DIMACS format.
+It can be run with:

+`python Examples/checkResult.py <input CNF name> <result file name>`

 ## Benchmarking
 Below are some benchmarks using both algorithms with different options.
 All test files can be found in [Examples](Examples).
 If the solution was not found within 5 minutes, the program was stopped (marked with :x: in the table).